taharachedi/Bank_Extension2/README.md

 ---

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----
+This project is open-source.
+Use it, modify it, share it! 🎉

 Feel free to fork, modify, and use this project as a starting point for your own C++ applications! 🚀